Baked Cajun Fries

 This baked Cajun fries recipe makes the best crispy fries straight out of the oven.
 They have just the right amount of spice and make the best side dish.

-They have a perfect level of spiciness from the Cajun seasoning blend, and they’re pretty darned easy to make.
+They have a perfect level of spiciness from the Cajun seasoning blend, and they’re very easy to make.
 All it takes is a bit of slicing, soaking and baking.
-They’ll take a bit of time, sure, but they are worth it.
+You can reduce your cook time by deep frying them in hot oil, like Canola oil, but baked fries are less messy.

 While they’re baking up, you’re free to get the star of your meal ready.
-Unless you just want to eat Cajun fries for diinner.
-Hmmm.
+Unless you just want to eat Cajun fries for dinner.
 Not the worst idea.

 Cajun seasonings will bring you a nice level of spice.
 Not TOO spicy, at least to me, but if you need to spice it up even more, toss in some of your favorite chili powder when seasoning the fries.
 Reaper powder, anyone?
 I could handle that!
 Patty, not so much.